vbwx/finddup/Manual.md

 ## Removing Duplicates

-It's easy to pipe the results to another utility, e.g., to delete duplicated files.
+It’s easy to pipe the results to another utility, e.g., to delete duplicated files.
 (The switch **-0** (zero) implies **-o** unless another [output mode](#output-modes) is specified, which comes in handy for a simple operation like this.)